-Selwyn Road in Havelock North is named after Major Selwyn Chambers, C Squadron, Wellington Mounted Rifles.
-He was a respected farmer, Chairman of the Hawke’s Bay Farmers Union and a Major in the Territorial Force before the war, served bravely and was killed in action at age 28.
+Selwyn Rd in Havelock North is named after Major Selwyn Chambers, C Squadron, Wellington Mounted Rifles.
+He was a respected farmer, chairman of the Hawke’s Bay Farmers Union and a major in the Territorial Force Image of Major Selwyn Chambersbefore the war.
+He served bravely and was killed in action at age 28.

 Portrait, Auckland Weekly News 1915, from Auckland War Memorial Museum online.

 The Chambers family were well known sheep farmers in the Havelock North area.
-Selwyn , a property owned by his father.
 The 1911 and 1914 electoral roll records record the address of Selwyn Chambers as Kopanga and his occupation as sheep farmer.

 His widow Violet and son Russell lived in Tauroa and other family members occupied the house after the war, until some years later when Russell was older and moved in.
 The house is situated on Kopanga Road.

-In a meeting dated 8 June 1917 The Havelock North Town Board accepted the dedication of names for two new roads located within the Duart Estate.
-The new road names were Nigel Street and Selwyn Street and TM Chambers was consulted about the road naming.
+In a meeting dated 8 June 1917 the (then) Havelock North Town Board accepted the dedication of names for two new roads located within the Duart Estate.
+The new road names were Nigel Street and Selwyn Street and T. M. Chambers was consulted about the road naming.
 Thomas Mason Chambers was Selwyn Chambers’ father and Nigel McLean’s uncle, he had been chairman of the Havelock North Town Board from 1912-1916.
 Selwyn’s cousin Nigel McLean had fought with him in the Wellington (East Coast) Mounted Rifles and also died of wounds a few months after Selwyn, at Gibraltar.

 Excerpt from the Town Board minute book 8 June, 1917.